usamadesigner/Google-Clone-in-React-/README.md

 clone-3cae9.web.app

-Click the link above and see it live
+Copy the link above and see it live